mfn04/ESP32-DHT22-LIBRARY/README.md

 - GPIO is set to output
 - Data bus must be high during idle for at least 1-2 seconds.
 - Data bus is dragged low for 1mS.
-- Data bus is pulsed high for 30uS.
+- Data bus is pulsed high for 30uS and immediately GPIO is set to input.
-- Wait for DHT22 response of 80uS low before data bits are sent
+- Wait for DHT22 response of 80uS low before data bits are sent.

 ![signal]

 ## Signal Interpretation
 The DHT22 sensor always sends out a ~50uS low signal as an indication of the start of a bit transmission.
-When it is high for 26-30us it is a '0' bit, if it is high for around ~70uS it is a '1' bit.
+When it is high for 26-30us it is a '0' bit, if it is high for ~70uS it is a '1' bit.
+The whole transmission will last around 5mS.

 [signal]: https://raw.githubusercontent.com/mfn04/ESP32-DHT22-LIBRARY/refs/heads/main/imgs/dht-signal.png